AdobeDocs/experience-platform.en/help/dashboards/data-distiller/query-pro-mode/view-more.md

 >[!NOTE]
 >
->The [!UICONTROL Sort Ascending] and [!UICONTROL Sort Descending] options will only appear for columns that have been configured with sorting functionality.
+>The [!UICONTROL Sort Ascending] and [!UICONTROL Sort Descending] options will only appear for columns that have been configured with [sorting functionality](../overview.md/#advanced-attributes).

 ![A table column dropdown showing the Sort Ascending and Sort Descending options highlighted.](../../images/query-pro-mode/advanced-sort-dropdown.png)

 ## Resize a column {#resize-column}

 You can resize columns in tabulated results to improve data readability.
 From your custom dashboard, select the ellipses (`...`) for your table to access the [!UICONTROL View more] option.
 Use the drop down menu beside the column name to resize it, then select **[!UICONTROL Resize column]**.

 ![A table column dropdown showing the Resize column option highlighted.](../../images/query-pro-mode/advanced-resize-dropdown.png)

-Select the blue bar and drag to the left or right to adjust the column size as required.
+Select the sllider and drag to the left or right to adjust the column size as required.

 ![A table showing the column resize bar highlighted.](../../images/query-pro-mode/advanced-resize-column.png)